snehapatidar/my-portfolio/README.md

 # my-portfolio
-  This is my personal responsive portfolio website.
-  In which i added :-
+In this repository i created personal responsive portfolio website In which i added :- about section skill section
-  about section
-  skill section